Blog

 For SPF records, check that you have no more than 10 DNS lookups.
 Exceed this number and you will fail email authentication.
 This limit was imposed to prevent denial-of-service (DoS) attacks and to conserve the resources of email servers.

 In MailerSend, SPF defaults to test mode using the ~all tag.
 You can change it to -all once you are sure that emails are being authenticated correctly.
-For DKIM, a domain match is enforced with t=s.
-You need to set it to t=y for testing purposes.

 Finally, publish your SPF and DKIM records to your DNS so that mailbox providers can look them up.
 Remember, it can take up to 48 hours for DNS changes to be reflected globally.
 The sooner you publish them, the better it is for your email deliverability.